MohammadH-Shirvani/Asset-management-dashboard/README.md

 - **asset-management-dashboard/**: Contains the React application for the user interface.
 - **fastapi-backend/**: Contains the FastAPI application for handling API requests and authentication.

-## Features

-- **Frontend**:
-  - Manage and view different types of assets.
-  - User authentication (login and registration).
-  - Responsive and modern UI with navigation and asset management pages.

-- **Backend**:
-  - User authentication endpoints for login and registration.
-  - Basic asset management endpoints.
-  - Runs on FastAPI and can be extended for additional functionality.

 ## Setup

 ### Prerequisites